intermine/im-docs/docs/get-started/tutorial/index.rst

   Gene.key_secondaryidentifier = secondaryIdentifier

 It is better to use common names for identical keys between sources as this will help avoid duplicating database indexes.
 Each key should list one or more fields that can be a combination of `attributes` of the class specified or `references` to other classes, in this cases there should usually be a key defined for the referenced class as well.

-It is still possible to use a legacy method of configuring keys, where keys are defined centrally in `dbmodel/resources/genomic_keyDefs.properties` and referenced in source `_keys.properties` files.

 The `tracker` table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~